-The uncertainty of the weighted average in~\eqref{eq:expavg} has been inflated by a rescaling factor of 1.6.
+The uncertainty of the weighted average in~\eqref{eq:expavg} has been inflated by a rescaling factor of 2.0.
 The latter has been obtained following the standard PDG procedure~\cite{10.1093/ptep/ptac097} and is equal to the square root of the reduced chi-square (i.e.\ divided by $N-1$ when averaging $N$ measurements) of the input measurements evaluated with respect to the weighted-average central value (see section 5.2.2 of Ref.~\cite{10.1093/ptep/ptac097}).

-Note that we first average the BaBar and Belle measurements and then combine the latter with the LHCb+ChiPT determination.
-Alternatively it is possible to combine the three measurements directly (with $N=3$) and obtain $\mathcal{B}[>14.4]=(3.23\pm 0.36) \times 10^{-7}$.
-The smaller uncertainty is due to the smaller rescaling factor, 1.2 versus 1.6, obtained while combining the three measurements simultaneously.
-We prefer the former averaging procedure because it is overall a more conservative approach and it also shows a clear comparison between two very different determinations of the branching ratio, namely the one measured by an $e^+e^-$ experiment versus the one measured by a $pp$ experiment supplemented by a ChiPT estimate of missing non-resonant modes.
+Note that we first average the BaBar and Belle measurements and then combine the latter with the LHCb (isospin) determination.
+Alternatively it is possible to combine the three measurements directly (with $N=3$) and obtain $\mathcal{B}[>14.4]=(2.79 \pm 0.26) \times 10^{-7}$.
+The smaller uncertainty is due to the smaller rescaling factor, 1.5 versus 2.0, obtained while combining the three measurements simultaneously.
+We prefer the former averaging procedure because it is overall a more conservative approach and it also shows a clear comparison between two different determinations of the inclusive branching ratio, namely the ones reported by the B factories, and the one obtained from exclusive measurements at LHCb.

 We compare the result given in Eq.~\eqref{eq:expavg} to our theoretical predictions in Table~\ref{tab:phenoresultsQED}.
 Averaging the direct branching ratio calculation with that obtained from the ratio $\mathcal{R}$, we find